Grade Level: 10 (9-11)

 Before you can solve a problem like this, you need to first understand the scientific principles surrounding the problem.
 This is one of the first steps engineers take: brainstorming and researching content involving the problem.
 In this case, we will first listen to Timothy Hanks discuss the importance of nanotechnology and read articles on how it can be applied to solving medical problems, such as a sore throat.

 Lesson Background and Concepts for Teachers

-Using the Introduction/Motivation content, present students with the Grand Challenge question, which they will later use to Generate Ideas and brainstorm in the associated activity, "Cell Membrane Journal and Brainstorm." and Grand Challenge Journaling and Brainstorming.
+Using the Introduction/Motivation content, present students with the Grand Challenge question, which they will later use to Generate Ideas and brainstorm in the associated activities, "Cell Membrane Journal and Brainstorm." and Grand Challenge Journaling and Brainstorming.

 Show students the following video and articles so they gain a better understanding of the applications of nanoscience and nanotechnology: